What should I ask my doctor?

 Will I be able to work during treatment?

-Some people work all the way through treatment, and others don’t.
+Some people work during treatment, and others don’t.
 Even if you do keep working, you may still need to take some extra time off.
 It’s good to know about your rights at work and how to keep your health insurance.
 If you have any questions about work or your insurance, please call the American Cancer Society at 1-800-227-2345.

 If you have stopped working, you can go back to your job as soon as you and your doctor believe you are up to it, even while getting radiation.
 Make sure you explain what you do each day at work and how it affects your body.
 If you have to do a lot of lifting or heavy work, you may need to find out if you can change what you do until you get your strength back.
 Talk with your doctor or call us if you have questions about going back to work.